LAakerberg/LAakerberg/README.md

 👋 Hi and welcome to my Github profile.
 Here will a save all of my projects.

-👋 Hi, I’m Linus Aakerberg and I'm currently a stundent at Noroff were I study to become an front-end developer.
+I'm currently a stundent at Noroff were I study to become an front-end developer.

 ## About me
+* Started with programming for 10 years ago
+* Like to find solutions for all people
 * 👀 I’m interested in ...
 To become a fullstack developer
 * 🌱 I’m currently learning